7 Classification of Cotton Fibre in Details

 • Very good Luster, Uniformly, maturity twist, and softness.

 This cotton is in length or twist.
 The color is off it is a light creamy tint.
 The staple length is near 5 cm.
-Sea Island cotton grows especially on the coast area, where the climates are favorable.
+Sea Island cotton grows especially on the coast area, where the climates are favourable.
 Especially the Gulf of Florida, Barbados, and other adjacent Islands.

 b) Egyptian Cotton: